CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/xml/how-to-transform-xml-by-using-linq.md

 5. Enregistrez les modifications apportées.

-6. Appuyez sur F5 pour exécuter le code.
-Le document enregistré résultant ressemble à ce qui suit :
+6. Press F5 to run the code.
+The resulting saved document will resemble the following:

     ```html
     <?xml version="1.0"?>